zaiisao/Documentation/en/Voice/audio_effect_mixing_windows.md

 #ifdef UNICODE
  CHAR wdFilePath[MAX_PATH];
  ::WideCharToMultiByte(CP_UTF8, 0, filePath, -1, wdFilePath, MAX_PATH, NULL, NULL);
-int nRet = rep.startAudioMixing(wdFilePath, // Path to the audio mixing file.
+int nRet = rtcEngine.startAudioMixing(wdFilePath, // Path to the audio mixing file.
  FALSE, // All users can hear the audio mixing.
   TRUE, // The audio captured by the microphone is replaced by the audio mixing file.
   1 // The number of playback loops of the file.
 If set to -1, the file loops infinitely.